Simple DIY Step-By-Step Guide for Replacing Your Cabin Air Filter on the 3rd Gen (2016+) Toyota Tacoma

 Most Tacomas come with some sort of organizer from the factory.

-I had one from Salex Organizers from Vehicle OCD, part of a kit with organizers for the center console.
-If you’re interested in the organizers, check out our post covering them here.
+I had a glove box organizer from Vehicle OCD, part of a kit with organizers for the center console.

 Regardless of what you have, it needs to come out so you can get access to the panel at the back.